npc-engine/npc-engine/docs/inference_engine/api_classes.md

 ```

 !!! note "Dont forget"
-    Import new API to npc-engine.models so that it is discovered.
+    Import new API to npc-engine.services so that it is discovered.
 Models that are implemented for the API should appear there too.

+## Calling other APIs

+There are a set of service clients that can be used to call other APIs that are running on the server.
+They will block other services so they should be used carefully.

+:::npc_engine.service_clients
+    rendering:
+            heading_level: 3